 One of my pet peeves when flying is that I never seem to be able to get comfortable.

 Even though I’m only 5′ 3-1/2″ (when you’re short, that extra 1/2″ counts!), I feel cramped.
-I can only imagine people with long legs must be miserable when they fly!
+People with long legs must be miserable when they fly!

-Here’s what I found.
+Here’s what I discovered:

 AIRPLANE SEATING OPTIONS

 How do you determine how much legroom you can expect on an upcoming flight?